omeatai/Python-Tutorial/README.md

 <details>
   <summary>6.
 Python Global Variables </summary>

-Variables that are created outside of a function are known as global variables.<br>
+Variables that are created outside of a function are known as global variables.

-Global variables can be used by everyone, both inside of functions and outside.<br>
+Global variables can be used by everyone, both inside of functions and outside.

-If you create a variable with the same name inside a function, this variable will be local, and can only be used inside the function. <br>
+If you create a variable with the same name inside a function, this variable will be local, and can only be used inside the function.

-The global variable with the same name will remain as it was, global and with the original value.<br>
+The global variable with the same name will remain as it was, global and with the original value.

-Normally, when you create a variable inside a function, that variable is local, and can only be used inside that function.<br>
+Normally, when you create a variable inside a function, that variable is local, and can only be used inside that function.

-To create a global variable inside a function, you can use the global keyword.<br>
+To create a global variable inside a function, you can use the global keyword.

-Also, use the global keyword if you want to change a global variable inside a function.<br>
+Also, use the global keyword if you want to change a global variable inside a function.

 ```py
 x = "awesome"